Alejod951/Alejod951/README.md

 Feel free to reach out if you need assistance with any technology listed in my skill set below.
 I'm always eager to collaborate and help out where I can!

 My Skill Set
-Frontend: HTML5, CSS3, Sass, Tailwind CSS, React, Redux, JavaScript, jQuery
+Frontend: HTML5, CSS3, , Tailwind CSS, React, Redux, JavaScript, jQuery
-Backend: Node.js, Webpack, PostgreSQL, MongoDB, TypeScript
+Backend: Node.js, Webpack, PostgreSQL,
-Tools: PowerShell
+Tools: PowerShell, Ros2